brayden815/Blackjack-Beginner/README.md

 # Blackjack-Beginner
-A simple console blackjack game in c++
+A simple console blackjack game with only one player